SAM171099/Practice/README.md

 # Practice
-To practice on projects that we learn
+To practice on projects that we learn.
-I will add all links in this readme
+I will add all links in this readme file.